AugmenTab/mythic/README.md

 * Talents tabs do not apply active class when first clicking in from elsewhere.
 * Experience Apply buttons are discarding first attempt to alter values, then work correctly afterward.
+* Weapons listed in Weapon Summary are not sorting.

 ## Stretch Goals